The Difference Between A Hurricane, Typhoon, And Cyclone

 Tropical Cyclone

-The general term, tropical cyclone, is used by meteorologists and climatologists to describe the organized, rotating cloud systems and thunderstorms which form over the world's tropical oceans.
-They are easily identifiable by the familiar rotating cloud pattern spiraling out from the center, as seen on satellite images.
+The general term, tropical cyclone, is used by meteorologists and climatologists to describe the organized, rotating cloud systems and thunderstorms that form over the world’s tropical and subtropical oceans.
+They are easily identifiable by the familiar rotating cloud pattern spiraling outward from the center, as seen on satellite images.

-They are also characterized by high wind speeds and extreme low-pressures systems close to the center of the storm, with its typical low-level circulation allowing it to draw and maintain its energy from the warm ocean water.
+They are also characterized by high wind speeds and extremely low pressure close to the center of the storm, with a typical low-level circulation allowing it to draw and maintain its energy from the warm ocean water.

-It is interesting to note that the direction of rotation of a tropical storm differs between the Southern and Northern Hemispheres.
-In the Northern Hemisphere, it rotates in a counterclockwise direction, while it rotates in a clockwise direction in the Southern Hemisphere.
+It is interesting to note that the direction of rotation of a tropical cyclone differs between the Southern and Northern Hemispheres.
+In the Northern Hemisphere, it rotates in a counterclockwise direction, but in a clockwise direction in the Southern Hemisphere.
 This is all a direct result of the Coriolis Effect.

-With all the technicalities out of the way, we can start looking in more detail at a hurricane, how it forms, and its characteristics.
+With all the technicalities out of the way, we can start looking in more detail at a hurricane, how it forms, and what its characteristics are.

-Since most of us are familiar with the term "hurricane," I am going to simplify everything.
-For the remainder of the article, the term "hurricane" will be used as the umbrella term for all three variations (hurricane, typhoon, and cyclone).
-Describing its formation and characteristics will apply to the other two name variations.
+Since most of us are familiar with the term “hurricane,” I am going to simplify everything.
+For the remainder of the article, the term “hurricane” will be used as the umbrella term for all three variations (hurricane, typhoon, and cyclone).
+The description of its formation and characteristics will apply to the other two name variations as well.

 The Formation Of A Hurricane (Typhoon/Cyclone)

-There are several stages in the development of a hurricane, each having its own set of classifications (based on strength).
+There are several stages in the development of a hurricane, each having its own classification based on strength.
 The best way to understand this process is to start with the weakest system, then work our way up as its strength increases.

-Before delving into the formation of a of this meteorological event, one first need to define exactly what a hurricane is:
+Before delving into the formation of this meteorological event, we first need to define exactly what a hurricane is:

 Definition Of A Hurricane

-A hurricane is a strong, widespread tropical cyclone that starts as a tropical depression in the warm waters of the Tropics.
-It is characterized by heavy rainfalls, thunderstorms, and strong winds rotating counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.
-A hurricane is declared once wind speeds reach and exceed 120 km/h (75 mph) for a sustained period.
+A hurricane is a strong, widespread tropical cyclone that starts as a tropical depression in the warm waters of the tropical and subtropical oceans.
+It is characterized by heavy rainfall, thunderstorms, and strong winds rotating counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.
+A hurricane is declared once wind speeds reach 120 km/h (75 mph) for a sustained period.

-The first system that starts forming over the warm waters of the oceans around the Tropics is a tropical depression.
+The first system that starts forming over the warm waters of the tropical and subtropical oceans is a tropical depression.

-As soon the winds reach and sustain speeds of 39 miles per hour and above, the system is classified as a tropical storm.
-Within a tropical storm, wind speeds can vary from 39 - 74 mph.
+As soon as sustained winds reach 39 miles per hour and above, the system is classified as a tropical storm.
+Within a tropical storm, wind speeds can vary from 39 – 74 mph.

 We already discussed the tropical storm in detail earlier in the article, so I don’t need to add too much additional information in this section.

-(Also, take note that although these storms rotate counterclockwise in the Northern Hemisphere and clockwise in Southern Hemisphere, they still remain exactly the same in every other aspect.)
+(Also, take note that although these storms rotate counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere, they remain exactly the same in every other aspect.)

 As the wind speeds increase, so does the strength of the storm.
-Once the wind speed reach and exceed 75 mph for a sustained period of time, is it classified as a hurricane.
+Once the wind speed reaches and exceeds 75 mph for a sustained period of time, it is classified as a hurricane.

-The familiar shape of this weather system becomes much more defined, with a dense bank of rotating clouds, as well as the eye of the storm it surrounds, clearly visible.
+The familiar shape of this weather system becomes much more defined, with a dense bank of rotating clouds surrounding the eye, clearly visible.
 The signature bands of clouds, spiraling out from the storm center, can spread as far as 100 miles or more in major hurricanes.

 The eye of the hurricane sits in the middle of the storm system and is normally very clear and calm, with no cloud cover or any significant air movement.
-It is mostly circular in shape but can vary and often form a more oval shape.
+It is mostly circular in shape but can vary and often become more oval.
 The average size of the eye is about 15 miles (24 km), but in large hurricanes, it can be as big as 40 miles (64 km) or more.

-Since it sits right in the middle of the hurricane, the eye is surrounded by huge banks of clouds receding with height (in what is sometimes referred to as the "stadium effect").
-Also called the eyewall, it is this bank of clouds at the edge of the eye that also contains the highest and most destructive wind speeds.
+The eye is surrounded by huge banks of clouds receding with height (in what is sometimes referred to as the “stadium effect”).
+Also called the eyewall, it is the clouds at the edge of the eye that contain the highest and most destructive wind speeds.

 (This is one of the hidden dangers of a hurricane.
 People unfamiliar with hurricanes do not realize that the threat is not over once the first wave of the storm has passed and the eye moves in over a region.

-This creates the false impression that the danger is over, causing many people to leave the safety of their shelters, only to be caught off-guard and hit by the destructive winds & rain in the approaching opposite wall of the storm.)
+This creates the false impression that the danger is over, causing many people to leave the safety of their shelters, only to be caught off-guard and hit by the destructive winds and rain in the approaching opposite side of the storm.)

 Levels Of Strength

-It goes without saying that the impact of these storm systems can be devastating, especially as it approaches and crosses the coastline and surrounding areas.
+It goes without saying that the impact of these storm systems can be devastating, especially as it approaches and cross the coastline and surrounding areas.

 As a hurricane moves inland, it loses power quickly, as it is no longer receiving energy from the warm ocean water.
-It can still cause severe damage though, depending on the size and strength of the storm as it made landfall.
+It can still cause severe damage, though, depending on the size and strength of the storm as it makes landfall.

 The strength of the hurricane can be measured on a scale from 1 to 5.
-As you will see from the diagram below, the strength and resulting damage is mainly a direct result of the associated wind speeds.
+As you will see from the diagram below, the strength and resulting damage are mainly a direct result of the associated wind speeds.
+The diagram is based on a scale known as the Saffir–Simpson Hurricane Wind Scale.

 Hurricane Strength Scale